liquidinstruments/moku-examples/docs/api/README.md

 ### Device Discovery

-The Python Scripting API comes bundled with the `mokucli` command line tool for device discovery.
+The Python Scripting API requires the `mokucli` command line tool for device discovery.
 Quickly find and connect to the right device without worrying about network configurations.
-Install from our [Utilities](https://www.liquidinstruments.com/software/utilities/) page and read more about [mokucli](../cli/).
+Install from our [Utilities](https://www.liquidinstruments.com/software/utilities/) page and read more about [Moku CLI (mokucli)](../cli/).

 ```text
 $ mokucli --help